Augmented Intelligence: When AI Meets Human Expertise to Revolutionize Marketing

 • The effectiveness of algorithms

-• The creative sensitivity of experts
+• The creative sensibility of experts

 • In-depth knowledge of the market

-• Contextual adaptation to unforeseen situations
+• Adapting to unforeseen situations

 Innovative strategies combining AI and editorial expertise

-Campaign optimization and return on investment
+Campaign Optimization and Return on Investment

 For Google Ads campaigns, this human-machine synergy yields remarkable results:

-Appearance Contribution of AI Human contribution
+Appearance The Role of AI Human contribution

-Targeting Ultra-precise segmentation Contextual interpretation
+Targeting Highly precise segmentation Contextual interpretation

-Analysis Big data processing Strategic decision-making
+Analysis Big Data Processing Strategic decision-making

 The Future of AI: Trends, Ethics, and Challenges for Businesses